This article was first published on Mar 14, 2017, and last updated in October 2021.

 Encourage your visitors to click through your posts, by using excerpts on the homepage/landing page or on the blog page of your site to feature your most recent posts.
 Fortunately, WordPress, by default, takes the first two sentences of your posts and uses them as excerpts.
 This means you don’t have to worry about it at all.

-Simplify your navigation functionality by creating a beautiful and user-friendly category menu for all your posts and pages.
+Simplify your navigation functionality by creating a user-friendly and logical menu for all your posts and pages.
 This will help your visitors get relevant information quickly and easily, which in turn boosts your page views.
 You want your menu to be simple and easy to understand for your users navigating around your website.

-You can use a WordPress theme that comes with an inbuilt category navigation functionality, or that supports the custom menu feature under Appearance in WordPress admin, to display the most specific parts according to your target audience.
+You can use a WordPress theme that comes with an inbuilt category navigation functionality.
+Or that supports the custom menu feature under Appearance in WordPress admin, to display the most specific parts according to your target audience.
 WordPress makes it easy to create menus and sub-menus across your WordPress site.

-These are the 10 best ways to increase the page views on your WordPress site, start by testing out these 10 strategies.
-Each one will help you retain your potential visitors to your site longer, which in turn will reduce the bounce rate and increase the conversion rate of your site.
+If you’re interested in learning how to increase the page views on your WordPress site, start by testing out these 10 strategies.
+Each one will help you retain your existing (and future) visitors to your site longer, which in turn will reduce the bounce rate and increase the conversion rate of your site.
 The more opportunities your business can create by helping them come back is what helps build leads and success for your website.